devbith/spring-multitenant-jdbc/README.md

         ```

 3. Run the application
-4. Send HTTP BASIC authentication request.
+4. Send HTTP BASIC authentication request
     ```
     curl -v -u steve@gmail.com:pw http://localhost:8080/customers
     curl -v -u robert@gmail.com:pw http://localhost:8080/customers
    ```

 *Here:*
-Each user `steve@gmail.com` & `robert@gmaill.com` contains tenant id which is the context returned by `determineCurrentLookupKey()`.
-method.
-When the HTTP BASIC request is being sent then based on the authentication of user `AbstractRoutingDatasource` determines the context
-provides the associated `DataSource`.
+Each user, identified by their email (steve@gmail.com and robert@gmail.com), has an associated tenant ID, which is determined by the determineCurrentLookupKey() method.
+During an HTTP BASIC request, the AbstractRoutingDatasource class uses the user's authentication details to determine the context and provide the corresponding DataSource.

 ### Further experiment
-Login to database either of the database
+To further test the functionality, log in to either of the databases:
-- `PGPASSWORD=pw psql -U user -h localhost -p 5431 user`
+1. `PGPASSWORD=pw psql -U user -h localhost -p 5431 user`
-- `PGPASSWORD=pw psql -U user -h localhost -p 5432 user`
+2. `PGPASSWORD=pw psql -U user -h localhost -p 5432 user`

-then insert or remove the data and send above http basic auth request from step 4.
+Insert or remove data from the selected database.
+Send an HTTP BASIC auth request as described in step 4.
-Doing this we can see that `AbstractRoutingDatasource` is providing difference DataSource as per the context.
+By doing this, we will observe that `AbstractRoutingDatasource` provides different DataSource instances based on the context, confirming its ability to route requests appropriately.